Skip to content

 In recent years, Kristian has increasingly focused on the “compliance dilemmas” companies face as they seek to abide by sometimes conflicting laws enacted by different jurisdictions in areas such as data compliance, cyber security, and supply chain transparency.
 He also takes an interest in export control and foreign investment screening.

 Kristian is a non-executive director on the boards of several companies and organisations in Hong Kong.
-He has served as chairman of the Swedish Chamber of Commerce in Hong Kong since 2017.
+For many years, he served as chairman of the Swedish Chamber of Commerce in Hong Kong.
 Having studied Chinese while at law school, he originally relocated to Hong Kong in 1998 with a leading Swedish law firm.

 Core Specialities